 - ▶ Note If you purchased credits for Dynamic Engines (CPU Usage), manual mode licensing is not supported.
 Use automatic mode for licensing (above).
 For more information, contact your Safe Software Inc. sales representative. - Open the FME Flow Web User Interface as a user assigned to the fmesuperuser role.
 If none of your FME Flow engines are licensed, you will see a prompt to activate FME Flow.
 Click on the prompt.
-Otherwise, select System Configuration > Licensing. - 2.
-Click Request New License. - 3.
-Complete the fields on the Request a New License page.
+Otherwise, select System Configuration > Licensing.

+2. Click Request New License.